Portland’s Bucket of Blood (or “I’d Rather Be Lonely Tonight”)

 Which kind of sets the vibe for tonight.
 Not that I feel Shanghai’d as much as maybe I’ve been baited then switched, much like a cowboy who woke a sailor.

 When I somberly, soberly, arrive, tonight’s act at the White Eagle, Typhoid Larry, is playing a metal cover of James Taylor’s Mexico.
 It is terrible, uncanny; it is as if I was setting foot into a reverse-negative parallel universe, only stupider.
 I find my ghost hunting team immediately upon entering the tavern: they are easy to spot as one large collective stick-in-the-mud.
 They’re all drinking flat diet-cola fountain drinks from the bar.
 The president of NOPI, North Oregon Paranormal Investigations, is Glen Fitch, but don’t let his name fool you; he might sound like a scotch whisky, but more closely resembles a nearsighted scotch-egg in a turtleneck.
 He takes roll, reading off the names of the thirty NOPI members even though it is clear only five of us are present.
 The lady to my left has an axe to grind, based on her back tattoos of ground axes.
 Her hair is dyed blue, she has a bull-ring piercing through her central nostril wall and she wears fishnet stockings from her leather skirt to her combat boots.
 I’m lucky she doesn’t take a cleaver to my liver when she catches me squinting at the tattoo script betwixt her breasts, ignoramus et ignorabimu.
 She tells me it is latin.
 So I gather.
 She introduces herself as Scorpitaria.
-Her handshake is firm, sweaty, lingering, and my hand is over-shook until I fake a sneeze in order to force separation of grip to catch the fake snot I pretend to project from my head.
+Her handshake is firm, sweaty, lingering, and my hand is over-shook until I fake a sneeze in order to force separation of grip to catch the ectoplasmic snot I pretend to sneeze.
 I pardon myself, sorry, it’s probably Glen’s cologne.
 Only Tate giggles at my comment.
 Tate is our technical wonk, he’s got the gizmos and fifty extra pounds of nervous eating.
 He’s settled for a life of celibacy, but every time Scorpitaria calls Tate “Spuds”, he wonders if love in this life might be possible.
 And then there is Kerry-Ann, the resident sensitive, as in, she senses shit like cancer in cats and ghosts hiding behind curtains.
 Kerry-Ann is halfway to spinsterhood, but she’s a certain sensuality about her.
 She is seductive like a pair of wool socks.
 Y’know, sometimes you could really go for some thick socks.
-I took her out for coffee after a NOPI cemetery clean-up.
+I once took her out for coffee after a NOPI cemetery clean-up.
 Kerry-Ann described me as a perplexing mashup of conflicting energy.
 She said it was as though I had walked through a field of deceased flowers and collected all of their pollen.
 Kerry-Ann liked me and felt comfort and secure in my company, however, the whirlwind of energies around me crippled her emotionally.
 Okay, I said back then, if you don’t want to grab a pizza after this, just say so.
 Kerry-Ann nodded and said, so.

 Vic in the Tunnels beneath White Eagle